 The dictionary meaning of false means which is incorrect, purposely untrue, deceitful, fraudulent, etc. There are many circumstances and instances where false FIR could be lodged against an individual to falsely harass him/her with an intention to knot him in a false case.
 Therefore, in this article you will know how a victim of false FIR can take an action against the person who has lodged false FIR.

-An FIR is registered under Section 154 of the Code of Criminal Procedure, 1973.
-Any individual who notices a cognizable offence can report the information to the nearest Police Station.
+An FIR is registered under Section 173 of the Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023 (formerly Section 154 of the Code of Criminal Procedure, 1973, which the BNSS replaced with effect from 1 July 2024).
+Any individual who notices a cognizable offence can report the information to the nearest Police Station, and under the BNSS such information may now be given electronically (e-FIR) or as a Zero-FIR at any police station irrespective of jurisdiction.
 The concerned Police officer is duty-bound to register the FIR and conduct the investigation.

 Anticipatory bail is direction to release a person on a bail, issued even before the person is arrested.
 It is only issued by Sessions Court and High Court.
 It is meant to be a safeguard the person who is arrested for false accusation charges.